-While these issues might be frustrating, there’s a good chance you’ll be able to fix your ailing phone long before new software arrives or you’re forced to get in touch with Apple support.
+If you’ve run into trouble on your iPhone 12, there’s a good chance you’ll be able to fix your ailing phone long before new iOS software arrives or you’re forced to get in touch with Apple support or your carrier.

 In this guide we’ll take you through fixes for some of the most common iPhone 12, iPhone 12 mini, iPhone 12 Pro, and iPhone 12 Pro Max problems.
-The list includes fixes for Wi-Fi issues, fixes for Bluetooth problems, fixes for charging issues, and more.
+Our list includes fixes for Wi-Fi issues, fixes for Bluetooth problems, fixes for charging issues, and more.

 One reminder before you jump in: Before you start playing around with your device’s settings, make sure you update to the latest version of iOS 14.
 It could help.